sezanzeb/JsPlot3D/README.md

 - display box around the plot that has inverse culling, so that the viewer can look inside it.
 Display a grid texture on it's faces.
 - for recursive formulas, use scatterplot and plot a datapoint everytime f(x1,x2) gets called.
 Datapoints, that have been calculated already at some point, are already cached (helps to stop recursion overflows and increases performance)
 - for recursive formulas, offer some start value setter
+- maybe there is some way of creating a polygon from unevenly distributed datapoints

 ## Creating a doc from the javadoc